-Once upon a time the Entertainment Book was the biggest, best (and only) voucher book available for fundraising, but there are now other players in the market.
+Once upon a time the Entertainment Book was the biggest, best (and only) voucher book available for fundraising, but there are now at least one other player in the market.
 We look at what is available and what might be suitable for your school or club.

 Funde booklets have approximately 35 ‘two for one’ vouchers with an estimated value of $800.